peaksandpies/universal-analytics/README.md

 # Debug mode

-`universal-analytics` is using the [`debug`](https://www.npmjs.com/package/debug) library.
+`cross-ga` is using the [`debug`](https://www.npmjs.com/package/debug) library.
 It can be instructed to output information during tracking by setting the `DEBUG` environment variable:

 ```
-DEBUG=universal-analytics
+DEBUG=cross-ga
 ```